tbellisiv/clojure-emacs-cider-intro/docs/Cider_Tour/Cider_Mode/The_REPL.md

 # Evaluating Code in the REPL

-Now that we have a REPL session, let's evaluate some Clojure code.
+Now that we have a REPL session, let's explore some core concepts in Clojure- expressions, vars, data types and functions.

 ## Clojure Expressions